XRPLF/xrpl4j/README.md

 is [SignatureService](./xrpl4j-core/src/main/java/org/xrpl/xrpl4j/model/crypto/signing/SignatureService.java),
 which has two concrete implementations: `BcSignatureService` and `BcDerivedKeySignatureService`.
-The first uses in-memory private key material to perform signing and validation operations, while the latter can be used to derive multiple private keys from a single entropy source and differing unique identifiers (e.g., User Ids).
+The first uses in-memory private key material to perform signing and validation operations, while the latter can be used to derive multiple private keys using a single entropy source combined with differing unique key identifiers (e.g., User Ids).

 #### Construct and Sign an XRP Payment: